AleDev88/AleDev88/README.md

  - *NID (Intelligence and Defense) Private Server Infrastructure*
  - *NID Active Missilistic System*

- - *Cryogenic System for small Radiotelescope*
+ - *Cryogenic System for homemade Radiotelescope*

 ___
 - 💞️ Looking for participants in Science / Technology projects or someone to socialize with